Exploring the Adversarial Robustness of Face Forgery Detection with Decision-based Black-box Attacks: Related Work

 \subsection{Face Forgery Detection}

 Since large-scale public datasets are freely available, combined with rapid progress in generative models, a very realistic fake face has been generated with its corresponding implications for society.
 Therefore, there have been many efforts to distinguish real and fake faces as much as possible in face forgery detection.
 Early work~\cite{ffpp} directly uses convolutional neural networks (CNNs) to extract discriminative features for face forgery detection.
 However, these spatial features extracted by CNNs focus more on class-level distinctions rather than subtle differences between real and fake faces.
 Furthermore, recent work~\cite{fre_analysis,f3net,M2TR} mines forgery patterns and proposes many frequency-based detection methods, noting that real and fake faces are diverse in the frequency domain.
 As a two-branch network, F$^3$Net~\cite{f3net} finds forgery patterns using frequency clues and extracts discrepancies between real and fake images by looking at frequency statistics.
 Considering the potential of the recent Vision Transformer~\cite{vit}, M2TR~\cite{M2TR} utilizes a multi-scale transformer for capturing local inconsistencies at different scales and additionally introduces frequency modality to improve performance with multiple image compression algorithms.
-To better evaluate the adversarial robustness of face forgery detection, we choose spatial-based~\cite{resnet,xception,EfficientNet,vit} and frequency-based detectors~\cite{f3net,M2TR} for experiments.
+In addition, recent works have utilized self-augmentation~\cite{sbi}, attention~\cite{fed2023,nguyen2024laa}, multimodality~\cite{modalffd}, and mixture-of-experts~\cite{moeffd} to further obtain more generalized detectors.
+To better evaluate the adversarial robustness of face forgery detection, we choose more classic and more generalizable spatial-based~\cite{resnet,xception,EfficientNet,vit} and frequency-based detectors~\cite{f3net,M2TR} for experiments.